aid2e/boot-camp-2024/_sources/Day-1/GIT-course/Exercise-2.md

 git push --set-upstream origin new-feature
 ```

 Great!!!
-This these are the functionalities that are widely used in `git`.
+These are the functionalities that are widely used in `git`.
 If you still have time you can proceed to the advanced exercises as well.